milaboratory/repseq.io/README.md

     inferPoints      Try to infer anchor point positions from gene sequences of other libraries.
 If no reference libraries are specified, built-in library will be used.
       Usage: inferPoints [options] input_library.json [reference_library1.json [reference_library2.json [....]]] output.json
         Options:
-          -a, --copy-all
-             Copy not modified records..
           -f, --force
              Force overwrite of output file(s).
         * -g, --gene-feature
              Reference gene feature to use (e.g. VRegion, JRegion, VTranscript, etc...).
 This feature will be used to align target genes with reference genes.
 Target genes must have this gene feature.
+This option can be used several times, to specify several target gene features.
+Inference will be performed in order options are specified.
           -h, --help
              Displays help for this command.
              Default: false